IRS Tax Court Litigation

 The Tax Court has jurisdiction to decide a variety of types of disputes.
 Tax Court can be an effective method of resolving disputes as the taxpayer is not required to full pay the tax before disputing it with the Tax Court.
 If you disagree with the results of an IRS audit, you can dispute the results in Tax Court.
 Once a taxpayer has exhausted his or her administrative appeal rights and still disagrees with the IRS, the IRS will issue a notice of deficiency to the taxpayer’s last known address.
 The notice of deficiency will outline the adjustments to the taxpayer’s tax return and will state that the taxpayer has 90 days to file a Tax Court petition.
 This 90 day deadline is a hard deadline that cannot be extended.

-CDP Tax Court Rights
+CDP Litigation and Rights

 In some circumstances, collection actions taken by the IRS can be disputed in Tax Court as well.
-If you have received a Collection Due Process notice, you can file a collection due process appeal.
+Therefore, if you have received a Collection Due Process notice, you can file a collection due process appeal.
 If you disagree with the appeals officer’s determination, you will receive a notice of determination, which will grant you the same appeal rights as a notice of deficiency to file a Tax Court petition within 90 days of the date of the notice of determination.